ECMWFCode4Earth/tales-of-drought/handbook/chapters/05-notebook-time-machine/index.md

-# notebook 1
+# The time machine: identify drought events

 ## Purpose of the notebook
 Explain the objective of the notebook, which is to recognize drought events around the world and over time.

 ## Indicators of interest
-- brief description of the specific variables in the dataset that will be used for analysis.
-- Data quality and limits (if there are any).
+We will concentrate on the SPI and SPEI values from our dataset, covering the period from 1940 to the present.
+The data quality will be assessed, noting any limitations such as missing data or measurement errors that could influence our analysis.

 ## Data loading and preprocessing
-- Getting the data
-- Loading data
+- Getting the data: we will describe the source of our dataset, primarily focusing on the distribution of SPI and SPEI values in NetCDF format.
+- Loading data: instructions on how to load these indices using Python libraries like xarray for handling multidimensional arrays.
-- Data inspection: show how to inspect the structure of the dataset, including dimensions, variables, and metadata.
+- Data inspection: a walkthrough of the dataset’s structure, highlighting important variables, their dimensions, and accessing metadata.
-- Preprocessing steps: detail any necessary steps to clean or manipulate the data for analysis.
+- Preprocessing steps: necessary steps such as handling missing values, aligning time series data, and normalizing the indices will be covered.

 ## Drought over time